Thermal Science

 Ready to upgrade your implant workflow?

-The Crown Down Kit equips your entire drill sequence with 2 solid tungsten carbide implant drills.
-One-time purchase, unlimited uses, zero ongoing cost.
+The Crown Down kit replaces your entire drill sequence with 2 solid tungsten carbide drills, guided and freehand compatible, with universal implant-system support.

-Free 15-min consultation · Unlimited uses · All implant systems
+Free 15-min consultation • Guided and freehand compatible • All implant systems